THUNLP-MT/TG-Reading-List/README.md

 * Chen, Jiaao and Chen, Jianshu and Yu, Zhou.
 2019.
 [Incorporating Structured Commonsense Knowledge in Story Completion](https://arxiv.org/pdf/1811.00625).
 In *Proceedings of AAAI 2019*.
 * Shang, Mingyue and Fu, Zhenxin and Yin, Hongzhi and Tang, Bo and Zhao, Dongyan and Yan, Rui.
 2019.
 [Find a Reasonable Ending for Stories: Does Logic Relation Help the Story Cloze Test?](https://arxiv.org/pdf/1812.05411).
 In *Student Abstract of AAAI 2019*.
 * Koncel-Kedziorshi, Rik and Bekal, Dhanush and Luan, Yi and Lapata, Mirella and Hajishirzi, Hannaneh.
 2019.
 [Text Generation from Knowledge Graphs with Graph Transformers](https://arxiv.org/pdf/1904.02342).
 In *Proceedings of NAACL 2019*.
+* Valerie, Hajdik and Jan, Buys and Michael W., Goodman and Emily M., Bender.
+2019.
+[Neural Text Generation from Rich Semantic Representations](https://arxiv.org/pdf/1904.11564).
+In *Proceedings of NAACL 2019*.